Updated: Apr 20

 Proficiency in languages and dialects not on the DoD Strategic Language List.

-On the Australian long courses, part of your course includes in-country training.
+Part of your course includes in-country training.
 This is a two-week block in which you travel to the country of the target language.
 There are plenty of assessment tasks included in these two weeks but there is also lots of free time in which you can see the sights.
 The French course goes to Paris, the Chinese course goes to Beijing and the Japanese course goes to Tokyo...you get the idea.
 While there, most days you are paired up with a local who speaks minimal English.
 During your time with them you will need to go shopping, catch public transport and complete other tasks in the target language.
 You will also need to record you having some basic conversations with them, about such topics as family, jobs, hobbies etc. The in-country training is the highlight of the whole course and includes some great international incidentals too!
-The US and UK systems have very similar events.

 Post study opportunities